loading...

 An example of token calculation by analyzing sentences at each level

-Moreover, the choice of development approach is crucial in model development.
-A straightforward approach can be taken to calculate the total cost using the formula 'Service Usage * Usage Fee = Cost.'
-However, the specifics of usage and fees will vary depending on the type of service used (e.g., SaaS-AI, PaaS, IaaS), the model size, the type of tasks the model is applied to, token-based costs, and the duration of service usage.
-These factors will cause the cost calculation formula to differ slightly depending on the pricing model.
+Moreover, the method for AI service implementation is also crucial in model development.
+The total cost can be simply calculated using the formula “Service Usage * Usage Fee = Cost.”
+However, the specifics of usage and fees will vary depending on the type of service used (e.g., SaaS-AI, PaaS, IaaS), the model size, the type of application model based on tasks, token-based costs, and the duration of service usage.
+The cost calculation formula differs slightly depending on the pricing model and such factors.

-One of the methods influencing LLM training and development is prompt tuning.
-This can be flexibly optimized using manual, automated, or guardrail approaches and varying quantities and ratios depending on the chosen method.
-The examples provided in prompts may include zero-shot and few-shot learning, depending on whether static or dynamic prompt inputs are provided.
-During model training, you can decide whether to train the model without providing any information or with information, which incur costs in providing information.
-Retrieval-Augmented Generation (RAG) involves searching for facts to include in the prompt input and provides a series of steps for factual correspondence.
-Fine-tuning addresses how to handle the model quality, bias, iterations, and hallucinations across different stages, such as POC, development, and product operation.
-Reinforcement Learning with Human Feedback (RLHF) involves adjusting reward functions for specific outputs and scaling human involvement over time.
-Training a scratch model includes generating a custom model through training and iterations, considering trade-offs between reuse or improvement and the costs associated with new training and quality/accuracy.
-Various methods to enhance AI performance, such as transformations during the learning process and input/output handling, incur costs across all aspects.
+Prompt-tuning is one of the LLM training and development methods that affects the formula.
+This method can be flexibly optimized using manual, automated, and guardrail modes, and each mode can result in varying quantities and ratios.
+Examples provided in prompts may include zero-shot and few-shot prompts, depending on whether static or dynamic prompt inputs are provided.
+During model training, you can decide whether to train the model without giving any information or with information, which incurs costs in providing information.
+Retrieval-Augmented Generation (RAG) involves a series of steps including searching for facts, prompting based on factual data, and checking facts.
+Fine-tuning helps improve the model quality and reduce bias, iterations, and hallucinations across different stages, such as POC, development, and product operation.
+Reinforcement Learning with Human Feedback (RLHF) adjusts reward functions for specific outputs and the scale of human involvement over time.
+Training a model from scratch includes generating a custom model through training and iterations, considering trade-offs between reuse or improvement, and the costs associated with new training or quality/accuracy.
+Various methods for improving AI performance incur costs across all aspects of learning, including conversion and input/output handling arising during the learning process.
 Therefore, it's essential to determine the required level of performance and the corresponding learning methods.
 Once the learning method is selected, it is crucial to identify the cost factors involved, how much they are used, and the associated expenses to accurately predict overall expenditure.
 Although this process can be complex and cumbersome, every aspect is directly linked to costs.

 [Figure 3] AI Model Development Stages and Costs (Source: FinOps Foundation[6])